volkanakkus/nuxt-tradingview/README.md

 ## Documentation

-We've prepared **detailed documentation and playground** you can [**find here**](https://nuxt-tradingview.volkanakkus.com/), but also you can check the examples below.
+We've prepared **detailed documentation and playground** which you can [find here](https://nuxt-tradingview.volkanakkus.com/), but you can also refer to the examples below.

-And also you can look over the [Tradingview Docs](https://www.tradingview.com/widget-docs/widgets/) for more info about of the widgets.
+Additionally, you can check the [Tradingview Docs](https://www.tradingview.com/widget-docs/widgets/) for more information and configuration about the widgets.

 ## Quick Setup